faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

 [^excommunicationexamples]: Compare [Bruce Holt's excommunication](http://www.mormonthink.com/personalstories/bruce-holt.htm) with [Jeremy Runnells' excommunication](https://cesletter.org/resign/).

-[^threefold]: I explore the tension between shunning and including more fully in [The three-fold nature of the LDS Church: corporate, totalistic, and individual-growth](https://mormonbandwagon.com/bwv549/three-fold-nature-lds-church-corporate-totalistic-individual-growth/).
+[^threefold]: The decision to shun because of differences in doctrine versus including others with dissimilar views and embracing differences of opinion is one manifestation of a deeper tension between the totalistic and individual-growth mindsets that are part of the fundamental fabric of the LDS Church.
+See [the three-fold nature of the LDS Church: corporate, totalistic, and individual-growth](https://mormonbandwagon.com/bwv549/three-fold-nature-lds-church-corporate-totalistic-individual-growth/).

 [^templerecommend]: For instance, the seventh temple recommend question [asks members](http://lds4u.com/lesson5/templequestions.htm): "Do you support, affiliate with, or agree with any group or individual whose teachings or practices are contrary to or oppose those accepted by the Church of Jesus Christ of Latter-day Saints?" which strongly implies that such affiliation is to be avoided.

+[^davidandjacob]: In his October 2016 General Conference address entitled "[Learn from Alma and Amulek](https://www.lds.org/general-conference/2016/10/learn-from-alma-and-amulek?cid=HP_TH_16-3-2017_dPFD_fGC_xLIDyL2-2_&lang=eng)", Elder Uchtdorf tells the story of "David", a man who "came across some information about the Church that confused him."
+He became "unsettled" by the "negative material" and eventually resigned from the Church.
+David spent time online debating with members of the Church, and one member, "Jacob", "was always kind and respectful to David, but ... also firm in his defense of the Church."
+Eventually, despite finding it difficult to overcome his "pride", David was rebaptized into the Church.